Department of Physics

 Who we are

 The Department promotes and coordinates teaching and research in the field of Physics.
-The Department supervises the courses relative to the 1st and 2nd level degrees in Physics and the degree in Optics and Optometry.
+The Department supervises the courses relative to the undergraduate and graduate degrees in Physics and the undergraduate degree in Optics and Optometry.
 Teachings for various other degree courses are also held in the Department.
 The Department is also responsible for the Physics and Astrophysics curriculum of the PhD School in "Natural Sciences and Innovative Technologies" and the Specialization school in Medical Physics.

 In the Department there are educational, informatics and research labs, classrooms, staff offices and meeting rooms, a high performance computing centre and the Torino Section of the National Institute of Nuclear Physics (INFN).
 The Physics Library and the Museum of Physics of the University of Torino are also located in the Department.